bockp/Edge-Detection-project/Article-month1.md

 # 1.Introduction

-Image processing is one of the most important fields in the domain of computer vision [Bovik]*(indiquer date article)*.
+Image processing is one of the most important fields in the domain of computer vision [Bovik, 2009].
 Indeed, nearly every branch of science has a subdiscipline dedicated to retrieving information from the world, nearly always through the use of recording devices storing that information in the form of discrete images or videos.*(remplacer le 2eme nearly par almost ?)* For a computer to make sense of these images, it needs to be able to interprete them, understand them.
 That is where Image Processing comes in, allowing a computer to process an image and detect its major features, and to perform higher-level vision tasks like face recognition.
 In our project, we will examine one specific field of image processing, called edge detection.

 The physical notion of edge comes from the shape of three dimensional objects or by their material properties.
 Obviously, as the aquisition process transaltes 3D scenes to 2D representations, this definition does not apply to image processing.
 In this report we will use the following definition : "An edge can generally be defined as a boundary or contour that separates adjacent image regions having relatively distinct characteristics according to some features of interest.
-Most often this feature is gray level or luminance” [Bovik].
+Most often this feature is gray level or luminance” [Bovik, 2009].
 According to this definition, the pixels of an image belonging to an edge are the pixels located in regions of abrupt gray level changes.
 Moreover, to avoid counting noise pixels as edges, the pixels have to be part of a contour-like structure.
 Edge detection is the process of finding the pixels belonging to the edges in an image, and producing a binary image showing the locations of the edge pixels.
 The derivative or the gradient of the grey level intensity can be used to detect edges, as abrupt intensity changes translates to local extrema in the 1st derivative (Sobel approach), and to a zero-crossing in the 2nd derivative (Laplacian approach).

 Edge detectors based on the derivative are sensitive to noise, which lead to the development of several algorithms.
-Most of them use a filter to reduce noise before actually detecting edges in the image [Bovik].
+Most of them use a filter to reduce noise before actually detecting edges in the image [Bovik, 2009].
 These algorithms usually have three main steps:
 - smoothing: use of a filter to suppress the noise.
 - differentiation: amplification of the edges in the image